-Over the last year, the IRC has continued its successful partnership with NASA/Goddard Space Flight Center, creating earth science animations and visualizing future satellite missions that will study the Earth and solar system.
-This partnership funds IRC media specialists who supervise the production process and work alongside gifted undergraduate animation students to create media products that communicate the critical research being done by NASA scientists and researchers.
+Between 2007 and 20014, the IRC collaborated with NASA/Goddard Space Flight Center, creating earth science animations and visualizing future satellite missions that will study the Earth and solar system.
+This partnership funded IRC media specialists who supervise the production process and work alongside gifted undergraduate animation students to create media products that communicate the critical research being done by NASA scientists and researchers.

-Since its inception in 2007, the program has funded more that $750,000 worth of animation and visualization in the IRC.
-The program has developed and grown over the past seven years and has funded two to three full-time positions.
-These positions provide important post-baccalaureate experience and are filled by recent UMBC graduates from the Visual Arts Department and the IRC Fellows program.
-Working with these full-time artists are talented undergraduate students, enrolled in the IRC internship program, who gain valuable production experience and develop contacts at NASA-TV and the Goddard Space Flight Center.
+The program funded more that $750,000 worth of animation and visualization in the IRC including two to three full-time positions.
+These positions provide dimportant post-baccalaureate experience and were filled by recent UMBC graduates from the Visual Arts Department and the IRC Fellows program.
+Working with these full-time artists were talented undergraduate students, enrolled in the IRC internship program, who gain valuable production experience and develop contacts at NASA-TV and the Goddard Space Flight Center.

 Collaborator: Dan Gallagher, producer, NASA/GSFC IRC Personnel: Tyler Chase, modeler and animator, IRC

 Created by Tyler Chase and producer Kayvon Sharghi, this sequence of animations shows the release of fluorescent light from green plants, a byproduct of photosynthesis.
 Illumination data was collected by the METOPS satellite, processed by NASA visualizer Gregory Shirah, and translated by Dr. Joanna Joiner.
 The animation features a representation of sunlight entering a chloroplast, and the subsequent release of fluorescent illumination, continuing out from the leaf to a planet-wide view: http://youtu.be/1XilneV3cJI